prsbrc/Miscellaneous/README.md

 HTML_CLOB imports a html-template in a clob-var, replace the vars and write it via clob_file to a new one

 TESTXLSX is a sample to show how to use the libxlsx to create directly excel-sheets from rpg

+NOLOGIN shows how to override an interactive job to an prestarted batch-job.
+In this case no login is neccessary to run the program called in the CL